Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: The Use of Large Language Models (LLMs)

 \section{The Use of Large Language Models (LLMs)}

 We primarily use LLMs to polish writing and provide suggestions on presentation.
 This works as follows.
 We first draft a paragraph, then ask an LLM to refine the clarity, conciseness, and grammar of the paragraph without changing its original meaning.
 We also ask an LLM to identify potential logical flaws in writing.
-Furthermore, we have used LLMs to generate icons in our figures.
+Furthermore, for the figure in our work, we have used LLMs to help with generating icons.